siwei-io/siwei-io.github.io/en/spark-on-nebula-graph/index.md

 ![](https://docs.nebula-graph.io/3.0.2/nebula-exchange/figs/ex-ug-003.png)

-The way to leverage Nebula Exchange is only to firstly create the configuration files to let exchange know how data should be fetched and written, then call the exchange package with the conf file specified.
+The way to leverage Nebula Exchange is only to firstly create the configuration files to let the exchange know how data should be fetched and written, then call the exchange package with the conf file specified.

-Now let's do a hands on test with the same envrioment created in last chapter.
+Now let's do a hands-on test with the same environment created in the last chapter.

 ### Hands-on Exchange

-Here, we are using Exchange to consume data source from a CSV file, where first column is Vertex ID, and second, third to be properties of "name" and "age".
+Here, we are using Exchange to consume data source from a CSV file, where the first column is Vertex ID, and the second, and third to be properties of "name" and "age".

 ```bash
 player800,"Foo Bar",23
 player801,"Another Name",21
 ```

-- Let's get into the spark container created in last chapter, and download the Jar package of Nebula Exchange:
+- Let's get into the spark container created in the last chapter, and download the Jar package of Nebula Exchange:

 ```bash
 docker exec -it spark-master bash